-Restructuring charges of \$2.4 million for severance and related costs were recognized during the year ended January 31, 2023 and were reflected in Restructuring charges on our Condensed Consolidated Statements of Operations.
-We recorded asset impairment charges of \$5.3 million during the year ended January 31, 2023 related to discontinuing two warehouse operations projects during the third and fourth quarters of fiscal year 2022 in connection with the restructuring plan.
-The charges were reflected in Loss on asset impairment related to restructuring on our Condensed Consolidated Statements of Operations.
-There were no restructuring charges or asset impairment charges recognized during the six months ended July 31, 2023.
+Restructuring charges of \$2.0 million for severance and related costs were recognized during the three and nine months ended October 31, 2022 and are reflected in Restructuring charges on our Unaudited Condensed Consolidated Statements of Operations.
+We recorded an asset impairment charge of \$3.8 million during the three and nine months ended October 31, 2022 related to discontinuing a warehouse operations project in connection with the September 2022 restructuring plan, of which \$3.4 million related to the write-off of fixed assets and \$0.4 million related to accrued expenses.
+The charge is reflected in Loss on asset impairment related to restructuring on our Unaudited Condensed Consolidated Statements of Operations.
+There were no restructuring charges or asset impairment charges recognized during the nine months ended October 31, 2023.
 We may incur additional restructuring charges in the future.

-We expect the September 2022 restructuring plan to generate total annual operating expense savings of approximately \$25 million (relative to the second quarter of fiscal year 2022 run rate) in fiscal year 2023.
-Approximately \$17 million of the total annualized savings reflect the portion related to personnel expenses, which was substantially completed by the end of the fourth quarter of fiscal year 2022, and we expect approximately \$8 million of technology and general and administrative expense savings to be realized in fiscal year 2023.
+The September 2022 restructuring plan has generated total annual operating expense savings of approximately \$27 million (relative to the second quarter of fiscal year 2022 run rate) in the last four quarters.
+Approximately \$16 million of the total annualized savings reflect the portion related to personnel expenses, which was substantially completed by the end of the fourth quarter of fiscal year 2022, and approximately \$11 million of total annualized savings reflect the portion related to technology and general and administrative expenses.